White-Hare/astro-internalization-with-dynamic-routing/README.md

 ### Language Middleware

-Middleware is for deciding which endpoint user should be redirected.
+The middleware determines which endpoint the user should be redirected to.
 First we check language cookie to find if user has set a language.
 If cookie is _undefined_ than we check preferredLocale from the request.
-If both _language cookie_ and _preferred locale_ is _undefined_ user will be redirected to default language.
+If both _language cookie_ and _preferredLocale_ is _undefined_ user will be redirected to default language.

 You should also not interrupt the requests that are not require language redirection (Like API request, asset requests etc.).
 So we added _ignorPath_ function.